erickrib/erickrib/README.md

 </p>

 - I live in Brazil 🇧🇷
-- I have been studying Web Development. 💻☕
+- I have been studying Web Development.💻☕
 - My personal interests are technology, finance, nature and sports.

   <div align="center">